SeungE-Han/Coin-Detect-Labeling-and-Coloring/README.md

 # Coin-Detect-Labeling-and-Coloring
-Detect coin and labeling and coloring
+Detect coins in the image, label them alphabetically, and color them.

+1. Gaussian Blur
+2.